GAZ-24: V8-powered version

 GAZ-24-34 V8 ZMZ-505.10 engine: GAZ-24-24 had almost the same engine (called ZMZ-24-24); 24-34 is a later development of GAZ-24-24 produced after 1985.

 From late 1974, a V8-powered version was produced in small numbers, the GAZ-24-24.
 It received an aluminium 190 PS 5530 cc OHV ZMZ-24-24 V8 (derived from the GAZ-13), one four-barrel carburetor, a dual exhaust, three-speed automatic transmission (same as the Chaika), power steering, modified suspension, and a 105 L fuel tank, but the same drum brakes of the standard Volga.
 This modification is sometimes designated "GAZ 2424", and was nicknamed the "Double" (for having a V8, rather than a straight four) and "Chaser" (Russian: догонялка, dogonyalka).
 The GAZ-24-24 was used by the KGB as interceptor and security car.
 It was an outrider vehicle accompanying governmental Chaika and ZIL limousines.

 1977–1985

-In 1976–78, the car was completely refreshed.
+In 1976–78, the car was lightly refreshed.
 To improve the safety, bumper guards, yellow front fog lamps, secondary turning signals on front fenders and seat belts (both front and rear) became standard equipment.
 The car got modified interior.
 New dashboard consisted of aluminium body and two pieces of soft polyurethane foam padding.
 Upper door panels had the same construction.
 Lower door panels were completely different from the previous version.
 Seats got more convenient vinyl-and-cloth upholstery with cloth seat cushion.
 Due to installation of seatbelts, the front central armrest was eliminated.
 A new interior was available in red, brown, yellow, lime green, dark green, dark blue, or black.
 Interior trim became nonreflective.